InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 <div class="fragment">
 It doesn't really matter what it is.

-It is just a set of tools that help you set up a machine and upload an artifact.
+It is a set of tools that help you set up a machine and upload an artifact.
 Some people like using it.

 You could simply use `scp`, `ssh` and `bash`.
 </div>